-Planning when to visit Walt Disney World is already a difficult decision, but with everything happening so far in 2020, it’s proved to be a bigger challenge than usual.
-The question many people are wondering now is: “Should I visit Walt Disney World in 2020, or wait until 2021 and Disney World’s 50th Anniversary?
+Planning when to visit Walt Disney World is already a difficult decision, but with everything happening so far in the last couple of years, it’s proved to be a bigger challenge than usual.
+The question many people are wondering now is: “Should I visit Walt Disney World in 2022, or wait until 2023?”

-Picking the right year to visit just got a lot harder to do with the Disney World closure, so in this post, we are going to help you make the best decision and figure out if you should go in 2020 or 2021.
+Picking the right year to visit got a lot harder to do ever since the Disney World closure that happened in 2020.
+Walt Disney World is open now and slowly getting back to normal, so in this post, we are going to help you make the best decision and figure out if you should go now in 2022 or if 2023 is better.

 First, let me be upfront with you, there is no clear-cut answer to the question and a lot of it will depend on what you are looking for from your vacation.
-We’ll talk about the positives and negatives of going in both 2020 and 2021 including the price, crowd levels and what’s going on in the parks in those years.
+We’ll talk about the positives and negatives of going in both 2022 and 2023 including the price, crowd levels, and what’s going on in the parks in those years.

-Disney World’s 50th anniversary should also have a big influence on your choice as you will have to figure out if you want to deal with the construction work leading up to the big event.
-Lastly, if you are waiting for a specific attraction to open before going, that will weigh heavily in deciding.
+Disney World’s 50th anniversary will also have a big influence on your choice as you will have to figure out if you want to deal with the construction work leading up to the big event or the increased crowds during it.

-We go much more in-depth on that in our post on When will Disney World Reopen? as well as explain all the new changes coming to the parks for guest safety.
+We go much more in-depth on what changes to expect at the parks in our master post on Walt Disney World Reopening – Complete Guide, as well as explain all the new changes coming to the parks for guest safety.

 The first factor is what kind of a Disney World guest you are.
 Our advice is going to be very different depending on if you are crazy like us and have been to Disney World hundreds of times, or if it’s your first time visiting.

 The risk you run is waiting so long that your kids grow up and then you miss those precious moments you could have had together.
-That’s why we say go in 2020 if possible.
-Who knows, maybe if you go in 2020, you’ll have such a good time that you become Disney-addicted like us, and will end up going back again in 2021 or shortly thereafter.
+That’s why we usually say to go as soon as possible based on your family’s schedule and budget.

-There are already a bunch of great new attractions that are open, and they are more than enough of a draw to make going in 2020 a good idea.
+There are already a bunch of great new attractions that are open, and they are more than enough of a draw to make going in 2022 a valid idea.
 Just a few years ago, Disney started some of the biggest and most impressive expansion projects they’ve ever done with many new attractions now open (more on that in a minute).